Prevailing Wage and Davis-Bacon Compliance in Wyoming

 Does Wyoming have a state prevailing wage law?

 No. Wyoming does not have a state prevailing wage requirement.
-Only federally funded projects in Wyoming follow the Davis-Bacon Act, which sets minimum wages and fringe benefits for public works.
+Only federally funded or federally assisted construction projects in Wyoming carry prevailing wage obligations from the Davis-Bacon Act and its related acts, which set minimum hourly wages and fringe benefits for covered public works.

 How are wage rates determined for federally funded projects in Wyoming?

-Wage rates are determined by the U.S. Department of Labor under the Davis-Bacon Act.
+Wage rates are set by the U.S. Department of Labor under the Davis-Bacon Act based on county-level surveys and construction type.
 Contractors must use the applicable wage determination for the project's location, available at SAM.gov.

 How are fringe benefits handled without a state law in Wyoming?

-In the absence of a state requirement, Davis-Bacon rules apply for federally funded projects.
-Contractors must provide bona fide fringe benefits—health coverage, retirement, paid leave—or pay an equivalent cash amount in addition to the basic wage if the job is covered by Davis-Bacon.
+In the absence of a state requirement, Davis-Bacon rules govern fringe benefits for federally funded projects.
+Contractors must provide bona fide fringe benefits such as health coverage, retirement, and paid leave, or pay an equivalent cash amount on top of the basic hourly wage.
+Total compensation must equal at least the basic rate plus the fringe rate listed on the applicable SAM.gov wage determination.

 What Penalties Can Contractors Face if They Don’t Comply with Davis-Bacon?

-Possible penalties for non-compliance include back pay to compensate underpaid workers, withholding of funds by the contracting agency, debarment from future federally funded contracts, and, in extreme cases of intentional fraud or falsification of payroll documents, criminal charges.
+Possible penalties include back pay to underpaid workers, withholding of contract funds by the contracting agency, debarment from future federally funded contracts, civil penalties per violation for late or inaccurate certified payroll, and criminal charges in cases of intentional fraud or falsification.
+Prime contractors are liable for unpaid wages owed by their subcontractors, and the DOL can cross-withhold from any other federal contract held by the violating contractor.